moritzploss/deprecator/README.md

 ```

 The calculation of the rejection probability is stateless and evaluated in
-isolation for each incoming request.
+isolation for each incoming request. `Deprecation` and `Sunset` headers are
+set for all responses, both for rejected and accepted requests.